spf13/cobra/cobra/README.md

 Once installed you should have the `cobra` command available.
 Confirm by typing `cobra` at a command line.

-There are only two operations currently supported by Cobra generator:
+There are only two operations currently supported by the Cobra generator:

 ### cobra init